Teacher Licensing Overview and Information

 - Every college and university with a School of Education has a different path to endorsing additional licenses.
 Teachers interested in adding certification through this pathway must contact their local college or university for more information.

 2. Under Emergency Rule on PI34, ss of Fall 2016, Social Studies educators with a license in a social studies area can take a content area test to gain licensure in additional social studies subject areas.
 For most subjects, the Praxis content test is required.
 You may not gain the 701 Broadfield Social Studies license by content test.
 Information is available online regarding the specific test to take & cut scores.
 Our licensing team also has a webpage showing step by step how to add your information into the Educator Licensing Online system after you pass the test.
+You can find information on the Praxis test at the ETS website.

 FAQ on Social Studies Licensing